How to Validate Someone’s Feelings (With Sample Statements)

 7. Avoid Giving Advice

 This is the last thing you’d want to do.
 Not everyone who confides in you is looking for advice.
-Most of the time, they just need someone to vent to – someone who’s willing to listen and understand.
+Most of the time, they just need someone to vent to – someone willing to listen and understand.

 Even if you think you have some solid advice, remember that your priority is to listen.
-You might mean well but giving them a piece of your mind may only make the situation about you instead of them.
+You might mean well, but giving them a piece of your mind may only make the situation about you instead of them.
 So it’s better to avoid giving advice altogether.

 Examples of Validating Statements